mher12/mher12/README.md

 ### Learning SQL
 **Covid Population Impact by Region**
 **Description:** SQL queries for tasks from [AlexTheDataAnalyst](https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85fttps://karpov.courses/simulator-ab).
-This self-paced course explores such topics understanding the basics to intermediate syntax of SQL.
+This self-paced course explores topics covering the basics to intermediate syntax of SQL and how to generate insight using SQL syntax.
 **Repository:** Check the repository ---> [go to repo..](https://github.com/mher12/PortfolioProjectsSQL/tree/main)
 **Status:** Some courses are still in progress